tomkelly111/Snap-Call-Coaching/README.md

 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/f95cf299-1b94-4f00-919d-7dd121319b86)

 [Snap Call Coaching](https://snapcallcoaching-146b3f7fc4be.herokuapp.com/) is a website which sells online poker coaching services.
-It is aimed at all levels of players from absolute beginner right through to aspiring proffesionals.
+It is aimed at all levels of players from absolute beginner right through to aspiring profesionals.

 ## Table of content